-However in the 19th century at least 80% of the population was working class.
+However in Victorian Britain at least 80% of the population was working class.
 In order to be considered middle class you had to have at least one servant.
 Most servants were female.
 (Male servants were more expensive because men were paid higher wages).
 Throughout the 19th century 'service' was a major employer of women.

 In the 19th century families were much larger than today.
 That was partly because infant mortality was high.
 People had many children and accepted that not all of them would survive.

 In the early 19th century a group of Evangelical Christians called the Clapham Sect were active in politics.
 They campaigned for an end to slavery and cruel sports.
 They gained their name because so many of them lived in Clapham.
 Organised religion was much more important in the 19th century than it is today.
 Nevertheless in 1851 a survey showed that only about 40% of the population were at church or chapel on a given Sunday.
 Even allowing for those who were ill or could not make it for some other reason it meant that half the population did not go to church.
 Certainly many of the poor had little or no contact with the church.
 In 1881 a similar survey showed only about 1/3 of the population of England at church on a given Sunday.
 In the late 19th century organized religion was in decline in Britain.